iltuoconsulenteit/DocCropper/README.md

 - **Full** – All features unlocked including unrestricted LAN access and any optional plugins
-- *Demo Full* is a hidden license that behaves like the Full edition but keeps the watermark, enables mobile signing, and shows a demo notice.
+- *Demo Full* is a hidden license that behaves like the Full edition but keeps a default bottom watermark, enables mobile signing, and shows a demo notice.
   When this license is active the **Purchase** button turns into a PayPal donation link that opens in a new tab.